equill/syscat/README.md

 A web application server fronting a Neo4j graph database.

-The schema is defined within the database itself, so you can reliably find the current version.
+The schema is defined within the database itself, so you can query it to confirm the API that is actually in use.

 There's a raw API, which provides the core functionality, plus domain-specific APIs for things such as IPAM which can't be fully served that way.